astropy/astropy/docs/development/workflow/development_workflow.rst

 push`_ this new branch up to your GitHub repo with the ``--set-upstream`` option::

-   git push --set-upstream your-github-username my-new-feature
+   git push --set-upstream origin my-new-feature

 From now on git will know that ``my-new-feature`` is related to the ``your-github-username/my-new-feature`` branch in your GitHub fork of Astropy.